 A 7/10 Quality Score is the recommended number and is sufficient.
 Going above 7 is great but not always achievable and may not be worth the effort.
 Anything below 7 is a sign that something is wrong and should be worked on. – Tenscores

-Google AdWords is an extremely powerful tool when it comes to acquiring new customers for small businesses.
+Google Ads is an extremely powerful tool when it comes to acquiring new customers for small businesses.
 However, if not used smartly, the platform can cost you real advertising money, without bringing in a respectable ROI.

 Apart from using the intelligence you have gained through this blog post, the key to success lies in constantly testing your ads and optimizing them for better performance.